-Synthia Guimons, Ph.D., Beth Israel Medical Center, Albert Einstein College of Medicine, seeks to develop a preventive treatment for schizophrenia.
+Synthia Guimond, Ph.D., Beth Israel Deaconess Medical Center, Harvard Medical School, seeks to develop a preventive treatment for schizophrenia.
 A low ability to function with schizophrenia often corresponds with poor emotional recognition, a trait that has been linked to the onset of psychosis as well as abnormalities in the amygdala, a crucial brain region for emotional processing.
 These findings point to emotional recognition training as an intervention to preempt or lessen the symptoms of schizophrenia.
 Dr. Guimons will train youth who are at-risk for developing schizophrenia on a computerized program to see if it improves their emotion recognition skills.
 She will also measure activity in the amygdala to understand the neural basis of any changes.